Fios-Quest/YouTube-Scripts/src/iriss/011-common-traits-part-1.md

 In Rust there is a trait that describes a type that is `Hash` which means that it can be "hashed", and another trait called `Hasher` which does the hashing.

-These traits aren't for general hashing, though, in Rust they have a specific use, can you guess what it is?
+These traits aren't for general hashing, though, in Rust they have a very specific use, can you guess what it is?

-The `Hash` trait only works with the `Hasher` trait and always results in a `u64`, this is rubbish for cryptography but great for generating numbers for lookup tables.
+The `Hash` trait only works with the `Hasher` trait and always results in a `u64`, this is rubbish for cryptography and security but great for generating numbers for lookup tables.

 You _generally_ don't need to worry too much about either trait, but `Hash` is useful if you want your type to work as a key in a `Hash Map` or similar data structure.

-So long as your type is constructed only of other types that implement `Hash`, then you can derive it, though if you need more control than that, then you can of course implement the trait methods yourself.
+🦀 So long as your type is constructed only of other types that implement `Hash`, then you can derive it, though if you need more control than that, then you can of course implement the trait methods yourself.

-This might be useful if you want to skip over some of the types that make up your compound type that can't be hashed _BUT_ when using `EQ`, if `A is equivalent to B`, then `the hash of A must be equivalent the hash of B`.
+This might be useful if you want to skip over some of the types that make up your compound type that can't be hashed _BUT_ if your type also implements `EQ`, if `A is equivalent to B`, then `the hash of A must be equivalent the hash of B`.

 ## Error Handling